rgoldfinger/should_i_run_js/README.md

 ## Front end todo's
 - Right now will only get one possible terminus.
 But we want all possible.
-- Should limit destination locations to the stations...
+- Should limit destination locations to the stations?
+- allow users to pick destinations
+- show following train (each time through times, store previous)

 # Back end todo's
 - create back end...